Discussing Torah matters because the Torah matters

 Judah marries a Canaanite woman (38:2).

-Indicative of a man who’s breaking ties with his Hebrew family.
+Indicative of a man who is breaking ties with his Hebrew family.
+He is waging total war against his past.

 Judah and his Canaanite wife have three boys, all of whom reach the age of marriage before the end of the chapter (38:3-14).